NightHunt04/gptaichat_scrap/README.md

 # gptiaichat_scrap
-Python program to scrap and use the gptiaichat in terminal as a chat bot.
+Python program which scraps the site i.e., gptaichat.org which then enables to use the gptiaichat in terminal as a chat bot.